Killing of Ayman al-Zawahiri: Preparation

 Six to seven months before the assassination, the U.S. Intelligence Community tracked the movements of al-Zawahiri's family.
 They learned that al-Zawahiri's family relocated to a safe house in Kabul after its recapture by the Taliban.
 Subsequently, al-Zawahiri himself joined them after relocating from Pakistan.
 The building was reportedly owned by a top aide to Taliban official Sirajuddin Haqqani, and located in Sherpur, a neighborhood in downtown Kabul.

-In early April 2022, Jonathan Finer, the deputy national security advisor to Biden, and Elizabeth Sherwood-Randall, the homeland security advisor, were the first to be briefed on al-Zawahiri's location.
+In early April 2022, Jonathan Finer, the deputy national security advisor to Biden, and Elizabeth Sherwood-Randall, the Homeland Security Advisor, were the first to be briefed on al-Zawahiri's location.
 Biden was then briefed by national security advisor Jake Sullivan.
 During May and June, American officials verified the information and prepared various options for Biden to carry out the assassination.

 The intelligence community tracked al-Zawahiri's movements and daily habits for months.
 He never left the safe house after arriving.
-After learning that al-Zawahiri liked to sit on the house's balcony, American officials constructed a scale model of the building to prepare for the strike and avoid harm to the other occupants.
-On 1 July, Biden was briefed on the plan and even viewed the model himself.
-At the meeting, Biden questioned the director of the Central Intelligence Agency William J. Burns, the Director of National Intelligence Avril Haines, and the director of the National Counterterrorism Center Christine Abizaid on the details, risks, and legality of the strike.
+After learning that al-Zawahiri liked to sit on the house's balcony, the National Geospatial-Intelligence Agency's model shop constructed a scale model of the building to prepare for the strike and avoid harm to the other occupants.
+On 1 July, Biden was briefed on the plan and viewed the model himself.
+At the meeting, Biden questioned the director of the Central Intelligence Agency William J. Burns, the director of national intelligence Avril Haines, and the director of the National Counterterrorism Center Christine Abizaid on the details, risks, and legality of the strike.
 In particular, Biden worried about how the strike could affect the status of American Mark Frerichs, a captive of the Taliban since January 2020.
 On 25 July, Biden received a final briefing, where all of the officials involved gave their unanimous approval of the decision to strike.

 Operation

 On 31 July 2022, at 6:18 a.m. local time, a U.S.-operated drone fired two AGM-114 Hellfire missiles at al-Zawahiri while he was standing outside on the balcony of his house.
 Al-Zawahiri was killed, but the other occupants of the house were unharmed.
-The Hellfire variant is widely considered to have been the R9X, often called called the "Ninja bomb" and the "Flying Ginsu" due to its usage of pop-out blades in the warhead instead of explosives.
-The variant was designed to be used against specific human targets to minimize collateral damage.
+The Hellfire variant is widely considered to have been the R9X, often called the "Ninja bomb" and the "Flying Ginsu" due to its usage of pop-out blades in the warhead instead of explosives.
+Combined with kinetic energy, the variant was designed to be used against specific human targets to minimize collateral damage.

 US officials did not say from which country or location the drone was launched; according to NPR, it was likely launched from a great distance away, as the US no longer maintained active military bases in the region.